 Mahan, Garland Jefferson, Diaries, 1864-1873, 1961, (C2586)

-Diaries detailing a trip taken by ox train in 1864 from Cole County, MO, to Virginia City, MT.
+The collection contains diaries detailing a trip taken by ox train in 1864 from Cole County, MO, to Virginia City, MT.
 Also chronicled, although to a lesser extent, is the return trip by steamboat down the Missouri River in 1866.
 Diaries also include drafts of letters, notes, and lists of students.
 A typescript of the diaries, plus photos of some of the sites along the route taken in 1961, complete the collection.

 Mahan, James F., Authorizations, 1851, (C1594)